SSyncropel Docs

 Federation is how two or more Syncropel instances — your laptop, a shared server, a teammate's laptop, a hosted service — share records without any of them becoming a single point of failure.

-If you've only ever run a single spl serve daemon, federation is optional.
+If you've only ever run a single spl serve instance, federation is optional.
 You get all the records, threads, trust, and task tracking without it.
 If you want more than one instance — for collaboration, for redundancy, for the hybrid hosted+local pattern — federation is the layer that ties them together.

 The mental model